 Johnson serves in leadership roles for many organizations and lobbying coalitions.
 He:

-- Chairs the Minnesota Fire Service Advisory Council, which recommends annually how to spend $13 million in fire insurance tax collections;
+- Chaired the Minnesota Fire Service Advisory Council, which recommends annually how to spend $13 million in fire insurance tax collections;

 - Chairs the Board of Directors of Minnesotans for Lawsuit Reform, which is an independent organization of over 100 business and trade associations dedicated to tort reform;